-Huge fire near Saudi GP after 'attack'
+Saudi GP to go ahead despite nearby attack

 Last updated on .From the section Formula 1

-Formula 1 practice was delayed at the Saudi Arabian Grand Prix after a fire erupted near the track in Jeddah.
+The Saudi Arabian Grand Prix will go ahead as planned after a missile attack on an oil facility near the track in Jeddah.

-Team bosses and drivers were called to a meeting with F1 president Stefano Domenicali before second practice, which was delayed by 15 minutes.
+Second practice was delayed by 15 minutes after the attack as team bosses and drivers were called to a meeting with F1 president Stefano Domenicali.

-Smoke billowed across the track amid reports that a fire had broken out at an oil depot 12 miles from the circuit.
+Smoke billowed across the track during the first session earlier in the day.

 Yemen's Houti rebels claimed responsibility for an attack, according to the Associated Press.